symonb/symonb.github.io/docs/math/filters/filters_theory.md

 \end{gather*}
 $$

 However, step response in such a designed system does not match with the response of a continuous system.
-Also, a combination in a series of two impulse-invariant systems doesn't have to be impulse-invariant (usually is not).
+Also, a combination in a series of two impulse-invariant systems doesn't have to be impulse-invariant (usually isn't).
 This is because a convolution of two sampled signals is not the same as a sampled convolution of those signals.

 \*For repeated poles you still perform decomposition of the transfer function.
 But since you have not only first-order parts it is needed to find $\mathcal{L}^{-1}$ for your fraction.
 The easiest way is to look up into the tables.

 ## Zero-Order-Hold and First-Order Hold

-Usually, when we control motors or another analog plant with a discrete controller we don't use impulses.
-For each iteration, new outputs are computed and sent to DAC (_Digital to Analog Converter_) Then they are held as constants for a whole period until the next values are set and the process repeats.
+When we control motors or another analogue plant with a discrete controller we don't use impulses to to control our plant.
+Usually, computed control signals are sent to DAC (_Digital to Analog Converter_) which transforms discrete impulses into step functions.
+Then these step functions can be fed into an analogue plant.
+Therefore we are more interested into tho response of the plant with a DAC.

 [![image](images/Zrzut%20ekranu%202022-12-08%20104912.png)](images/Zrzut%20ekranu%202022-12-08%20104912.png){:class="img-responsive"}

-To take this into account we need to add the transfer function of ZOH.
+The DAC influences the transfer function and thus changes the response.
+To take into account we need to add the transfer function of ZOH.
 In essence, we can:

 $$
 \begin{gather}